martinjt/PizzaShop/PizzaShop/README.md

 # Running
 ## What are the different projects?
-- StoreFront: This is the project that the user interacts with.
+- **StoreFron**t: This is the project that the user interacts with.
 It is a web application that allows the user to place an order for a pizza.
-- PizzaShop: This is the project that processes the orders.
+- **PizzaShop**: This is the project that processes the orders.
 It is a console application that listens for orders and cooks them.
 It assigns a courier to each pizza.
-- Courier: This is the project that delivers the pizzas.
+- **Courier**: This is the project that delivers the pizzas.
 It is a console application that listens for pizzas and delivers them.
 YOU SHOULD RUN MULTIPLE INSTANCES OF THIS PROJECT TO SEE THE CONCURRENCY IN ACTION.
 We configure three couriers.
 Each courier used its own named queues and streams to communicate.
 Each courier can deliver one pizza at a time.
   - alice,
   - bob,
   - charlie.
-- AsbGateway: This is the project that abstracts the Azure Service Bus.
+- **AsbGateway**: This is the project that abstracts the Azure Service Bus.
 It is a library that the other projects use to send and receive messages from the Azure Service Bus.
+Lightweight, demo library.
-- KafkaGateway: This is the project that abstracts the Kafka.
+- **KafkaGateway**: This is the project that abstracts the Kafka.
 It is a library that the other projects use to send and receive messages from the Kafka.
+Lightweight, demo library.
-- AppHost: This is the project that hosts the other projects.
+- **AppHost**: This is the project that hosts the other projects.
 It is a console application that starts the dependencies required by the other projects.
 It starts and the Kafka.
 This version does not start the Azure Service Bus Emulator, you must do that independently.